fsmoothy/typeorm-fsm/README.md

 ### Lifecycle

-The state machine has the following lifecycle methods ordered by execution order:
+The state machine has the following lifecycle methods in the order of execution:

 ```
 - guard